comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-decoupled from where error happened, makes normal codepath clean, but also requires handling logic match the actual exception spec. if logic handle FileNotFound exception, but the code actually throws FileCantOpen exception, although two errors are very similar, such handle logic won't work.
+decoupled from where error happened, makes normal codepath clean, but also requires handling logic match the actual exception spec. if logic handle FileNotFound exception, but the code actually throws FileCantOpen exception, although two errors are very similar, this handle logic won't work.
 Such logic/exception match requires language support, and for my personal experience, I think java exception handling is great.